fluhus/snopher/index.md

 This is a tutorial and cheatsheet on calling Go code from Python using the ctypes library.

-It is based on the experience I accumulated while working on my research projects.
-It may contain suboptimal practices or even errors.
+It is based on my personal experience and might contain suboptimal practices or even errors.
 Feedback and ideas are welcome!

 Snake + Gopher = <3